Arms maker BAE fights for growth after merger shot down

 But some saw a chance of a buyer looking at parts of the business.
 "We see a greater likelihood in one of the U.S. groups making an offer for (U.S.-based unit) BAE Inc," said Societe Generale's Khan.

-"We believe that BAE should explore all options to maximise value for shareholders, including the disposal of the U.S. business."
+"We believe that BAE should explore all options to maximize value for shareholders, including the disposal of the U.S. business."

 Management's more mundane challenges also linger, including BAE's retirement funding shortfall and rising net debt pile.